amfathi/AFSubtitleNavigationItem/README.md

 ### Appearance allover the app

-You customize all your navigationItems allover the application be easily using the below code:
+You can customize all your navigationItems allover the application easily by using the below code:

 Customizing titles: